3breadt/NetReconnector/README.md

 2.edit the parameter in the script
 ```
 vim NetReconnector.sh
-# NetCard, Router must be reset.
+# NetCard and PingTarget should be modified.
 ```

 2.add x priority to the script